Last Updated on

-Why Crying Is Good For Your Baby
+Why Crying Is Good for Your Baby

-You may think it’s an old wives’ tale that crying is good for a baby’s lungs, but crying is essential for your infant.
+You may think it’s an old wives’ tale that crying is good for a baby’s lungs, but yes, crying is essential for your infant.
 Listed here are the benefits of crying for your baby:

 1.Significance of the First Cry

 Your infant’s first cry is significant in more ways than one.
 It announces to you and to the world the arrival of your precious baby.
-More importantly, though, yes, it opens up her lungs to take in air and assists her breathing.
+More importantly, though, it opens up her lungs to take in air, and assists her breathing.
 Remember, though, that this trick is only for the first cry.
 The lungs do not grow bigger every time your baby cries.

-2. Communication with The Mother
+2. Communication with the Mother

 After the first cry, your infant will cry for approximately 3 hours every day for the first few months.
 This is the only way she knows how to communicate with you.
 Over time, mothers learn to discern what type of cry is calling attention to which need of the baby.
 Your baby will cry because she wants food, comfort (like a diaper change, tighter swaddling), warmth, or to indicate the onset of pain or sickness.